TimCannady/FavoriteThings_v2/README.md

 Changing CSS classes with React (instead of jQuery).
 Created a boolean state to toggle the classname via onMouseOver and onMouseOut.

-Uploading a file.
-Uploading a file using ajax where the file has multiple attributes.
-Wrapping things in formData.
-Using Paperclip to update the photo_url of the model with the URL from S3.
+In regards to creating a new *Item*, Ajax uploads were tricky.
+HTML *formData* bundles the form's data in a way that Rails knows how to handle.
+Paperclip helps with instantiating a new *Item* with the correct attributes.
+Paperclip, sends the image to Amazon S3, and it also provivdes a *.url* method to retrieve the URL for the newly-hosted image and store it in the *photo_url* attribute of the new *Item*.
 Issues regarding how different regions give different URLS and how they have to match..
 <!--

 TO-DO

-Host on Heroku / AWS
+Host on Heroku

 TDD